twonth/winning-at-windows/README.md

 * [Ditto](https://ditto-cp.sourceforge.io/): good looking clipboard manager for Windows.

 * [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
 Resize by pressing Alt and right-clicking.
-Roll up Windows (or close, minimize, etc...) by pressing Alt and middle-clicking.
+Put Windows always on top (or roll them up, close, minimize, ...) by pressing Alt and middle-clicking.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu